 Consequently, any card earning these award currencies can, in effect, earn EVA Air Infinity MileageLands miles.
 Even better, if you collect points through both Citi and Capital One, you can simply pool them together via transfers to EVA.

 EVA Air Infinity MileageLands is currently offering a promotion to buy miles with up to a 40% bonus, which comes out to 2.86¢ per mile.
 This is not an incredible offer by any means.
-But, it can present value in the right situation — such as topping off your miles for an upcoming redemption or when you're looking at a buying a ticket that costs more than the price of buying the miles.
+But, it can present value in the right situation.
+For example, such as topping off your miles for an upcoming redemption or when you're looking at buying a ticket that costs more than the price of buying the miles.

-Would you buy EVA miles with a 55% bonus?
+Would you buy EVA miles with a 30% discount?

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.